The ego-track of Neville Yeadon (continued):

 "You know, or should know, of the Husnuth Physics Centre in Fraonj."

-"It shall become better-known, I foretell.
-Previously its main feature stagnated somewhat as the... er...
+"Previously," the Noad explains, "the place stagnated as the... er...
 Cinderella of science-centres in Olhoav."

-Dempelath making that offer?
-It doesn't make sense.
-Why in the name of all the skies would he do that?
+Dempelath making an offer like that?
+Why in the name of all the skies would he do such a thing?

-I keep a poker face and say, "It's all too clever for me."
+I keep a poker face.
+"It's all too clever for me."

-"Same for all of us," the Noad agrees, "but isn't it the kind of thing people ought to be interested in, rather than sterile guff about who's a wirrip and who's a forg?
-Anyhow, friend Nyav, I won't keep you from enjoying the rest of your meal."
+"Same for all of us," the Noad agrees, "but my view is that, unfathomable though it may be, it is the kind of thing people ought to be interested in, rather than sterile guff about who's a wirrip and who's a forg.
+But anyhow, friend Nyav, I shan't keep you from enjoying the rest of your meal."

-Noad Barlayn's last words to me were surely intended as advice or warning, but they are followed by some fairly uneventful days, during which the conveyor-belt of Time brings me its snippets of news and moderate social contacts, while I enjoy an unexacting life...
+Noad Barlayn's last words to me, which I suppose were intended as advice or warning, have been followed by some uneventful days.
+The conveyor-belt of Time brings me its snippets of news, together with some moderate social contacts, so that I enjoy an unexacting life...

-Peacefully exciting, though, are the visits I get from ordinary folk.
-In some moods I find nothing more awesome than the vast unknowable company of private lives that surrounds me.
+Peacefully exciting, the visits I get from ordinary folk.
+In some moods I find nothing more awesome than the vast unknowable company of private lives, the human complex that surrounds me.
 This was as true back on Earth as it is here.
-Other people's domesticity, other people's untold stories... infinitely wonderful.
-And therefore I increasingly admire the backgrounders of Olhoav, and stronger than ever becomes my urge to defend them from their own self-proclaimed champion.
+Other people's domesticity, other people's untold stories, are infinitely wonderful.
+And therefore I increasingly admire the backgrounders of Olhoav.
+Stronger than ever becomes my urge to take their side, to defend them from their own self-proclaimed champion.

 ...Out through my windows I can see the wires and cables, strung at intervals with mirrors reflecting the scenes below: scenes which otherwise would be hidden from me by the curve of the main dome.
 These views are relayed onto six of the screens in my great circular dwelling.

-With dismay I watch officials set up a huge display-board, twenty feet high, with a system of wheeled ladders which allow the public to access and to write upon any part of the surface.
-The aspect I like least is the invitation written at the top in large glowing characters; titled by a phrase which must have been dug up from my own knowledge of Terran history:
+With dismay I watch officials set up a huge display-board, twenty feet high.
+It is provided with a system of wheeled ladders which allow the public to access any part of the surface, to write on it.
+Stamped at the top in large glowing characters is a phrase which, I fear, must have been dug up from my own knowledge of Terran history.

 LET A HUNDRED FLOWERS BLOOM